hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 enlighten.
 I began to suspect that I was missing something.
-To paraphrase Galileo, if I wanted to speak with the universe, it looked like I needed to learn its lanaguage, which was mathematics rather than colourful analogies.
+To paraphrase Galileo, if I wanted to speak with the universe, it looked like I needed to learn its language, which was mathematics rather than colourful analogies.
 (See Brent Yorgey's
 [blog post](https://byorgey.wordpress.com/2009/01/12/abstraction-intuition-and-the-monad-tutorial-fallacy/)